Veykril/tlborm/src/syntax-extensions/debugging.md

 Sometimes, it is what the extension *expands to* that proves problematic as you do not usually see the expanded code.
-Fortunately `rustc` offers the ability to look at the expanded code, for this, the `--pretty` argument can be used.
+Fortunately `rustc` offers the ability to look at the expanded code via the unstable `-Zunpretty=expanded` argument.
 Given the following code:

 ```rust,ignore